moby/moby/docs/sources/articles/dockerfile_best-practices.md

 The `CMD` instruction should be used to run the software contained by your image, along with any arguments.  `CMD` should almost always be used in the form of `CMD [“executable”, “param1”, “param2”…]`.
-Thus, if the image is for a service (Apache, Rails, etc.), you would run something like `CMD ["apache2", "-DFOREGROUND"]`.
+Thus, if the image is for a service (Apache, Rails, etc.), you would run something like `CMD ["apache2","-DFOREGROUND"]`.
 Indeed, this form of the instruction is recommended for any service-based image.

 In most other cases, `CMD` should be given an interactive shell (bash, python, perl, etc).
 For example, `CMD ["perl", "-de0"]`, `CMD ["python"]`, or `CMD [“php”, “-a”]`.
 Using this form means that when you execute something like `docker run -it python`, you’ll get dropped into a usable shell, ready to go.
 `CMD` should rarely be used in the manner of `CMD [“param”, “param”]` in conjunction with [`ENTRYPOINT`](https://docs.docker.com/reference/builder/#entrypoint), unless